-The hand held terminal (TFX) (figure 4-1) is supplied with a cable that is designed to plug into the communication interface connector, Port A, of the Unidex 1 (see section 8-10).
+The hand held terminal (TFX) (figure 4-1) will be referred to as the "hand held terminal" throughout the remainder of this text.
+The hand held terminal is supplied with a cable that is designed to plug into the communication interface connector, Port A, of the Unidex 1 (see chapter 5).
 No additional interconnect wiring is required by the user.
-The hand held terminal (TFX) receives its power directly from Unidex 1.
+The hand held terminal receives its power directly from Unidex 1.

-NOTE: Never connect or disconnect the hand held terminal (TFX) from the Unidex 1 while power is applied.
+NOTE: Never connect or disconnect the hand held terminal from the Unidex 1 while power is applied.

-It should be noted that the hand held terminal (TFX) cable can be altered for "daisy chaining" 2 to 30 Unidex 1 controllers to one hand held terminal (TFX) (see figure 5-3).
-Pin out definitions for the hand held terminal (TFX) are shown in figure 5-3.
+It should be noted that the hand held terminal cable can be used to "daisy chain" 2 to 30 Unidex 1 controllers to one hand held terminal (see figure 5-3).
+Pin out definitions for the hand held terminal are shown in figure 5-3.

-The hand held terminal (TFX) will perform a self check when you first power up.
+The hand held terminal will perform a self check when you first power up.
 This process takes approximately 5 seconds, after which the screen will be blank, except for the blinking cursor.
-If a blinking cursor does not appear, the hand held terminal (TFX) may need to be initialized (see section 3-4).
+If a blinking cursor does not appear, the hand held terminal may need to be initialized (see section 3-4).

-- NOTE 1: If you need to reset all Unidex 1s ("daisy chain" mode) on the bus through the hand held terminal (TFX), enter <CTRL> D. - NOTE 2: A Soft Reset is also available and will reset only the active Unidex 1(s).
-It is initiated by entering < CTRL > A through the hand held terminal (TFX).
+- NOTE 1: If you need to reset all Unidex 1s ("daisy chain" mode) on the bus through the hand held terminal, enter "<CTRL> D". - NOTE 2: A Soft Reset is also available and will reset only the active Unidex 1(s).
+It is initiated by entering "<CTRL> A" through the hand held terminal.
 This reset will stop motion (DECEL to stop) and program execution in all active Unidex 1s.
 All units that have responded to this reset will still be active.
 The following screen will be displayed: